adibaiitju/adibaiitju/README.md

-**Thesis Title: Development of a Neurofeedback Approach for ADHD Children**
+**2. Thesis Title: Development of a Neurofeedback Approach for ADHD Children**

 **Abstract:**